All Episodes

 And these are the questions nobody thought would be asked and for which there really aren't any satisfying answers.

-Because the operation is not really the operation.
+So now we've got a cluster because the operation is not really the operation.

-Here's uh here's Tom and Little Rock.
+Here's Tom and Little Rock.

 Tom, as we head back to the phones, great to have you on the program, sir.